openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 How it works
 ------------

-An operation whose device is unreachable transitions to ``pending`` instead of ``failed``, with an incremented ``retry_count`` and an exponential-backoff ``next_retry_at`` (10 minutes, doubling on each retry up to a 12-hour cap, with ±25% jitter).
-A periodic Celery Beat task re-dispatches pending operations once their retry time has elapsed, and the batch stays ``in-progress`` until every device has either upgraded or been cancelled.
-The same task also recovers upgrades left ``in-progress`` by a terminated worker, returning them to ``pending`` for another attempt.
+When a device cannot be reached, its upgrade waits in the ``pending`` state instead of failing.
+OpenWISP tries it again automatically, while the mass upgrade remains in progress until every device has finished or been cancelled.

+After the normal immediate retries are exhausted, OpenWISP records the next attempt in ``next_retry_at`` and increments ``retry_count``.
+Each attempt waits longer than the previous one, starting at about 10 minutes, doubling up to 12 hours, and adding a small random delay to spread retries across the fleet.
+A periodic Celery Beat task also recovers an upgrade left ``in-progress`` by a terminated worker.

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/persistent-upgrades/mass-upgrade.png
     :target: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/persistent-upgrades/mass-upgrade.png